PandaGnar/chenjefferson.com/_posts/congee.md

 ### Shallots

 Shallots are 69 cents each at Ralphs, but $2 a pound at 99 Ranch or Asian supermarkets.
-Get them at Asian supermarkets if you can -- they're significantly cheaper and you can use them anywhere you want onion-y or garlic flavors.
+Get them at Asian supermarkets if you can -- they're significantly cheaper and you can use them anywhere you'd use onion or garlic.

 ### Ground Pork

 You can get this either at Trader Joes or 99.
 If you go to 99, don't get the pre-ground pork.
-It's gross and it's been sitting there all day, if not 2 days.
+It's gross and it's been sitting there all day, if not multiple days.
 Ask if they can grind up a piece of pork butt (it's pork shoulder).

 ### Preserved Egg

 You want the one that's black colored, not the salted duck eggs.
-I've found that preserved egg is off putting for many non-Asian people,
+I've found that preserved egg is off putting for many non-Asian people.

 ### Chili Oil

 Lao gan ma, which is fried fermented soy beans in chili oil, is always good -- you can search up pictures of the jar online and look for it in the canned section of your local Asian supermarket.
+If you want to go higher end, I usually use fragrant chili oil.